domportera/Mobile-VNC-Controller/README.md

 - [ ] minimalist layout
 - [ ] gamepad layout
 - [ ] button icons

-## Library Development
-- [o] genericization of tools and libraries developed for this for use in other projects
-    - [ ] ui-control-constrained gestures (from the Trackpad)
-    - [ ] multi-touch and press-up-and-down godot UI
-    - [ ] runtime debug log console
-    - [ ] general .NET and Godot .NET libraries
-        - [ ] fuse with DomsUnityHelper and make many functions platform-agnostic
-    - [ ] Android wireless debugging .bat script
-- [ ] push touch UI developments upstream

  ## Technical To-dos
 - [ ] framerate limit option